Godsspec/LITA-PROJECT-/README.md

-# Project Title : Sales Data Analysis
+# Project Title 2: Sales Data Analysis

 ## Overview
 -----------
-Sales made by a wholesale/retail store selling clothings across the regions of Nigeria ( North, South, East and West) over a few years of sales was analysed to know if the choice of business was a good or bad choice, if it is a profitable business via the revenues incurred.
+Sales made by a wholesale/retail store selling clothings (such as-Gloves, Hat, Jacket, Shirt, Shoes and Socks) across the regions of Nigeria ( North, South, East and West) between 2023/2024 was analysed to know if the choice of business was a good or bad choice, if it is a profitable business via the revenues incurred and also the product yielding the largest sales.

 ## Data Analysis Tools
 --------------